pmckinstry/recipes/README.md

    - Ensure all dependencies are installed: `npm install`
    - Check that Jest configuration is correct
    - Verify that test environment variables are set

+5. **Formatting issues:**
+   - Run `npm run format` to format all files
+   - Check `npm run format:check` to see what needs formatting
+   - Ensure your editor is configured to use Prettier

 ### Reset Everything